 Let’s start off with my main gripe first: the sound and aspect ratio.

 I buy projectors so that they can be used for backyard movies or outdoor movie party events.
-I am used to hooking up additional sound sources, so will always use speakers anyway, but for someone just starting out who doesn’t have this experience, it might be a bit of surprise at how lacking they are.
+I am used to hooking up additional sound sources, so will always use speakers anyway, but for someone just starting out who doesn’t have this experience, it might be a bit of a surprise at how lacking they are.

 If you are going to buy this to use at a backyard movie, then you should really also make sure you have an additional sound source.
 This could be something like a soundbar or portable Bluetooth speakers.
-If you don’t have additional speakers, your guests might struggle to make out all of the sound in the movie, if you are relying on the in-built audio alone.
+If you don’t have additional speakers, your guests might struggle to make out all of the sounds in the movie, if you are relying on the in-built audio alone.

 Having said that, I always recommend that backyard movie nights have additional speakers so this aspect doesn’t really disqualify this projector for outdoor use.
 It’s a similar scenario with a lot of similar products on the market so don’t let that sound issue put you off if you have a set of speakers you intend to use with it.